kachunkachunk/kachunkachunk.github.io/_posts/2023-07-28-first-frogheim-plus-mod-pass.md

 torch = 20

 [Player]
+; Section enabled: true|false
-; Change false to true to enable this section. enabled = true
+enabled = true
 ; The base amount of carry weight of your character. baseMaximumWeight = 400
 ; Increase the buff you receive to your carry weight from Megingjord's girdle. baseMegingjordBuff = 300
-; Increase auto pickup range of all items. baseAutoPickUpRange = 3
+; Increase auto-pickup range of all items. baseAutoPickUpRange = 3
 ; Disable all types of camera shake. disableCameraShake = false